There are a number of options you may wish to consider if you decide to move on from your tenancy with us.

 • If agreed, both tenants will need to sign an Assignment.
 These are the legal papers needed to make the exchange legal.

 Please note: many of our homes are built specifically to house people with a connection to the local area, such as working or having family nearby.
-These homes will normally have restrictions around who can live in them, meaning the person you wish to exchange with would need to meet the local connection criteria.
+These homes will normally have rules around who can live in them.
+This means the person you wish to exchange with would need to meet the local connection criteria.
 If you are unsure, please contact us to find out whether this applies to your home.

 Succession

-Succession allows a tenant, on their death, to pass on their tenancy to a spouse, partner or other close family member.
+Succession allows a tenant to pass on their tenancy on their death.
+The tenancy can go to a spouse, partner or other close family member.
 Not everyone is able to succeed to a tenancy.
 We can give more information on this.

 Assignment

-You are not allowed to assign your tenancy (transfer your tenancy rights to another person), without our written permission or the permission of a court.
+This means you transfer your tenancy rights to another person.
+You are not allowed to assign your tenancy without our written permission or the permission of a court.

 Google translate Google translate